Women in government

 In many countries, women have been underrepresented in the government and different institutions.
-This historical tendency still persists, although women are increasingly being elected to be heads of state and government.
+As of 2019, women were still underrepresented in most countries, but were increasingly being elected to be heads of state and government.

-As of October 2019, the global participation rate of women in national-level parliaments is 24.5%.
+As of October 2019, the global participation rate of women in national-level parliaments was 24.5%.
 In 2013, women accounted for 8% of all national leaders and 2% of all presidential posts.
-Furthermore, 75% of all female prime ministers and presidents have taken office in the past two decades.
+Furthermore, 75% of all female prime ministers and presidents took office in the two decades through to 2016.

 Women may face a number of challenges that affect their ability to participate in political life and become political leaders.
-Several countries are exploring measures that may increase women's participation in government at all levels, from the local to the national and international.
-However, more women are pursuing leadership positions in the present day.
+Several countries explored measures that could increase women's participation in government at all levels, from the local to the national and international.
+Political parties advocating for women can be categorized as either gender egalitarian or gender essentialist.